Drata Starter: FAQs

 What if some of the controls are not applicable or different in our context?

-The intent of our Drata Starter framework is to focus on controls that should apply to all companies.
+The intent of our Drata Starter program is to focus on controls that should apply to all companies.
 We apply generic control descriptions that are flexible to various ways you might actually operate the controls.
 If you do come across controls you believe are not applicable, or that do not accurately reflect how you operate, it's best to add a note to the controls for our audit team.
 This is ideally an attached Word or TXT file with a brief explanation of the circumstances, with a screen shot or other supporting information where applicable.
 Attaching this will automatically mark the control as "Ready" in Drata for us to review.

 What are examples of where the controls may vary?